hashicorp/terraform-provider-google/website/docs/r/logging_project_sink.html.markdown

     See (Advanced Log Filters)[https://cloud.google.com/logging/docs/view/advanced_filters] for information on how to write a filter.

-* `project` - (Optional) The project to create the sink in.
+* `project` - (Optional) The ID of the project to create the sink in.
 If omitted, the project associated with the provider is used.

 * `unique_writer_identity` - (Optional) Whether or not to create a unique identity associated with this sink.
 If `false`